CCBDA-UPC/Assignments-2025/Lab06.md

-# Lab session 6: Run a custom web app in the cloud
+# Lab session 6: Running a custom web app in the cloud

 This lab session builds upon the work from the previous session, where we isolated the web application within a Docker container running locally.